-The State Board shall review this policy annually at the District/ Section Summit as well as each Regional and Council of Section Representative shall discuss this policy with each of the boards they represent.
+The State Board shall review this policy annually at the District/Section Summit.
+Each Region and Section Representative shall discuss this policy with each of the boards they represent.
 This policy shall be posted on the CPRS website for all members to access.